CDA70/Manage-Blockchain-Identity/Readme.md

 ![create seed](./assets/create-seed.png)

-> on the dialog, choose Seed Type, select the "Standard option" and click next
+> In the dialog, choose Seed Type, select the "Standard option" and click next

 ![seed type](./assets/seed-type.png)

-> Electrum generated a seed and is composed of 12 random words and is used to generate your privat keys.
-NEVER expose or share the seed, as your wallet can be fully recovered from its seed.
-Note the words in a correct order an a pager and store it at a save location.
+> Electrum generated a seed and is composed of 12 random words, and is used to generate your private keys.
+NEVER expose or share the seed!
+Your entire wallet can be fully recovered from its seed.
 Click next

+Note all the words in a correct order an a pager and store it at a save location.

 ![seed](./assets/seed-wallet-P1.png)

-> The next step is to confrim the seed, Type the seed phrase and click next.
+> The next step is to confirm the seed, Type the seed phrase and click next.
 The button next becomes available as soon the seed phrase is correct.

 According the Electrum website: the seed phrase created by Electrum has 132 bits of entropy